Dragonfly Path Take 2

 Notes

-• While I may not have loved making the first version of this very lovely FO, I appear to be making it again.
-That’s the power of a great shawl pattern that uses up just the right amount of yarn (well, I thought I had enough…)
+• While I may not have loved making the first version given that I’m not nuts about cables, I appear to have made this again.
+That’s the power of a great shawl pattern that uses up just the right amount of yarn (Well, I thought I had enough yarn :-) and fortunately I was able to get another ball in the same dye lot when I realized I’d run short… See below for deets.)

-• I am definitely preferring working with this yarn (vs the J Asselin Fino I used the last time).
-This is a delicious yarn that walks a line between rustic and luxurious.
+• I definitely preferred working with the Sunday Morning Lux Sport yarn (vs the J Asselin Fino I used the last time).
+It is a delicious yarn that walks a line between rustic and luxurious.

 119g (62.3%) (390y)